snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 <h2 id="staging">1.
 Moving the staging step to S3DistCp</h2>

-This release overhauls the staging step which is in charge of moving data from the raw input buckets to a processing bucket to be further processed.
+This release overhauls the initial staging step which moves data from the raw input bucket(s) in S3 to a processing bucket for further processing.

-This step used to run on the machine running EmrEtlRunner leveraging [Sluice][sluice].
-Now it will run as an EMR step using [S3DistCp][s3-dist-cp].
+Before this release, this step was run on the EmrEtlRunner host machine, using our [Sluice][sluice] library for S3 operations.
+From this release, this step is run as an EMR step using [S3DistCp][s3-dist-cp].

 The main reason for the change is that the staging step used to rename Clojure log files by transforming timestamps from a format to another.
 This renaming step produced duplicates in a